Lory State Park

 From Fort Collins

 Take US 287 north to County Road 54G (LaPorte).
 Turn left onto CR52E/Rist Canyon Rd.
 Continue west and turn left onto County Road 23.
-Continue north and take a right on Lodgepole Drive (CR 25G).
+Continue south and take a right on Lodgepole Drive (CR 25G).
 The park is approximately 1.6 miles up Lodgepole Drive on the left.

 The Lory Visitor Center is located at the north end of the park.